Clinical UM Guideline

 1. Upper abdominal signs or symptoms:

-1. Gastroesophageal reflux symptoms that persist or recur following an appropriate trial of therapy for 2 months or more; or
+1. Gastroesophageal reflux symptoms that persist or recur following an appropriate trial of therapy (for example, proton pump inhibitors) for 2 months or more; or

 2. Persistent vomiting of unknown cause; or